JDT Inc.

 How we run Content Production.

-Content as a system, not as a sprint.
+Content runs on a calendar, not on bursts of motivation.
 The four stages of every engagement:

 1. 01